andre-a-alves/andre-CV/README.md

-# This repo is temporarily broken.
-Expect a fix during the last week of March 2024
+# Warning: The instructions/wiki are out of date
+# Warning: andre-cv (German CV) works. andre-resume (US) is temporarily broken

 # andre-CV
   A LaTeX German CV and US Resume class and template.